AdobeDocs/control-panel.en/help/instances-settings/using/external-accounts.md

 Note that you can monitor any action performed in the **[!UICONTROL External Accounts]** tab on a MID/RT instance URL from the **[!UICONTROL Job Logs]**:

 ![](assets/external-account-logs.png)

+## Add the MID/RT instance IP address to the allow list {#ip}

+Once the MID/RT instance has been added, you need to add its IP address to the allow list so that your marketing instance can connect to it.

+This can be performed from the **[!UICONTROL IP Allow Listing]** tab in the **[!UICONTROL Instances Settings]** card.
+[Learn how to add IP addresses to the allow list](ip-allow-listing-instance-access.md)

+Once done, you will be able to use Control Panel capabilities with your MID/RT instance.

 ## Capabilities available for hybrid customers {#capabilities}